Turkey will not leave Syria until Syrian people have an election, Erdogan says

 Erdogan agreed with Russian President Vladimir Putin last month to set up a demilitarized zone between rebel and government fighters in northern Syria.
 It also has a presence in the northwest Afrin region and further east, around Jarablus.

+On Thursday, Erdogan said that in addition to 12 observation hosted by Turkey in the area, Russia has 10 observation points and Iran has six.

+“Securing this corridor means securing Idlib,” he said.
+“And we have started fortifying our observation posts.”

-Reporting by Ezgi Erkoyun, Writing by Sarah Dadouch; Editing by David Dolan
+Reporting by Ezgi Erkoyun, Writing by Sarah Dadouch; Editing by David Dolan and Matthew Mpoke Bigg